yt-project/old-blog/content/post/objexporter.rst

 ------------------

-If you've started poking around the actual code instead of skipping off to lose a few days running around your own simulations with one renderer or another you may have noticed there are a few more options then those listed above, specifically, a few related to something called "Emissivity."
+If you've started poking around the actual code instead of skipping off to lose a few days running around your own simulations you may have noticed there are a few more options then those listed above, specifically, a few related to something called "Emissivity."
 This allows you to output one more type of variable on your surfaces.
 For example: